openfaas/openfaas.github.io/_posts/2019-01-23-multifile-python-functions.md

 > [How can I] write a function in python that uses multiple source files so that the main `handler.py` is able to import helper functions from separate source files.

+Using multiple files to create sub-modules helps keep the code organized and makes reusing code between projects/fuctions much easier.
+Functions and variables defined within a module importable into other modules and allows you to scope your function and variable names without worrying about conflicts.
+From [the Python docs](https://docs.python.org/3/tutorial/modules.html#more-on-modules):

+> Each module has its own private symbol table, which is used as the global symbol table by all functions defined in the module.
+Thus, the author of a module can use global variables in the module without worrying about accidental clashes with a user’s global variables.

-Today, I will walk though creating exactly this kind of function by creating a word count function.
+Today, I will demonstrate how to do this in OpenFaaS by creating a word count function that is split into 3 files.

 I assume some familiarity with OpenFaaS and that you may have even started/completed the [OpenFaaS Workshop][workshop-repo], so I won't go into a lot of detail about the specific OpenFaaS setup instructions below.
 Instead, I want to focus on how to comfortably develop a Python function as it goes from a small "one-liner" function to a larger multi-module project.

 ## Set up a Python environment